 When your pet licks and nibbles its front paws and forearms compulsively, it is either do to paw irritation or it has become a way for your pet to deal with boredom or stress or both.
 A few cases are quite easy for your veterinarian to solve – a broken toenail, a splinter, a bacterial or fungal infection, contact sensitivities.
 But most cases are complicate, complex and exasperating, without simple solutions.

-Some cases are a prelude to generalized itchy skin problems; but many never progress beyond their toes.
+Some cases are a prelude to generalized itchy skin problems; but many times they never progress beyond your pet’s toes.